DISTRHO/DPF/examples/MidiKeyboard/README.md

 # MidiKeyboard example

-This example will show how to use the following features of DPF:<br/>
+This example will demonstrate the following features of DPF:<br/>

-- `sendNote`
-- `getState`
-- Layout-independent keyboard handling using keycodes
+- `sendNote`, which can be used to send notes from UI to DSP.
+- Loading and displaying SVG images